Accepting Applications Starting October 1, 2021!

 Highly Desired Experiences and Attributes

-In addition to ensuring minimum entrance requirements are met, reviewers look for the presence of desirable experiences and attributes including the following:
+In addition to ensuring minimum entrance requirements are met, reviewers look for the presence of desirable experiences & attributes including the following:

 - Academic training (coursework) in clinical health psychology & child and adolescent clinical psychology

-- Clarity of goals, congruence of historic experiences and goals with program offerings, and strength of writing skills as evidenced within application materials
+- Clarity of goals, congruence of historic experiences and goals with program offerings, & strength of writing skills as evidenced within application materials

 - Clinical experience in health care/medical settings